 Calperum Mallee SuperSite

-TERN’s Calperum Mallee SuperSite is located in a mallee semi-arid ecosystem, fringing the River Murray floodplains on Calperum Station, near Renmark, South Australia.
-The area comprises undulating mallee woodlands and riverine vegetation that fringes the river.
+TERN’s Calperum Mallee SuperSite is in a mallee semi-arid ecosystem, fringing the River Murray floodplains on Calperum Station, near Renmark, South Australia.
+The area comprises undulating mallee woodlands and riverine vegetation alongside the river.
 All areas are in the process of recovering from extensive grazing.
+The Native Title for the area is held by the First Peoples of the River Murray and Mallee.

 Site Infrastructure & Characteristics